asayushranjansinha/hirenext-api/README.md

-# ec-2-test
+# HIRENXT LMS / Job Hunt & Recruitment Platform

-ec-2-test is a starter template project designed to help you quickly deploy an API backend to an Amazon EC2 server.
-This template includes basic setup, deployment instructions, and environment configurations to get your API running smoothly on EC2.
+HIRENXT is a full-featured learning management, job hunting, and recruitment platform.
+This project provides a starter backend template designed to help you quickly deploy APIs for managing courses, job listings, applications, and recruitment workflows.
+The template includes a basic setup, deployment instructions, and environment configurations to get your backend running smoothly on an Amazon EC2 server.

 ## Features